2014 Short Term Capital Gains are taxed as “ordinary” income

 - Held for one year or less

-Effective on January 1, 2013, the 2013 capital gains tax rate changed for those making $450,001 and over in income, an increase of 4.6%.
+As of the 2013 capital gains tax rate changed for those making $450,001 and over in income, an increase of 4.6%.
 It’s also important to note that the tax rates for short-term capital gains are the same tax rates which apply to your ordinary income.
-The rates are as follows:

 Tips on how to save: